andreysaf/PDF-SDK-Evaluation-2021/README.md

 ## Let's evaluate a few viewers

 Since there are so many PDF library options, I picked several and will try to highlight most common gotchas.
+For all apps, I ran `npx create-react-app my-pdf-app` and followed the documentation.

 ### React-PDF